-Those warning of overpopulation, will often resort to warnings on that final step of starvation, on the belief that this will resonate even with the audience who does not care about the environment.
-Focus on starvation as a symptom most benefits those with per capita profits who wish to promote population growth as long as possible.
+Focus on starvation as a symptom, most benefits those with per capita profits who wish to promote population growth for as long as possible, since focusing on the last problem, allows ignoring the population issue until that last moment.
 To focus on starvation, is to risk the planet being another Easter Island.

 To set things straight: famines are not a useful indicator of overpopulation.

 Using final outcomes to detect the problem means the problem remains hidden until it is too late to act.
 Starvation may be a final outcome, just as death is a final outcome of cancer.
 Starvation arrives too late to used to detect overpopulation.
 Declaring ‘the starving billions has not happened so we need not fear overpopulation’ is about as well advised as declaring ‘I am not dying yet, therefore I need take no precautions to prevent cancer’.